Hospital Corpsman (HM)

 -MILPERSMAN 1306-604 governs the required OBLISERV time per course length.
 OTT is used when the NEC has a Selective Reenlistment Bonus(SRB) (found on the most up to date SRB NAVADMIN).
 Either way, all C-schools have a required OBLISERV time based on the course length.

 15. Can I still go to C-school if I don’t meet the education requirements?

 -The education requirements are not negotiable, and are determined based on the school accreditation.

-16. Why do I have to apply for five billets?
+16. Why do I have to apply for seven jobs?

--Every billet advertised in CMS/ID has to be filled each cycle.
-Failure to apply to five billets gives the detailer the authority to place you into a billet you may not desire.
-Please be advised, per NAVADMIN 231/17 “Detailers will attempt to find a match using the desired selections of the Sailor first.
+-Every job advertised in MyNavy Assignment has to be filled each cycle.
+Failure to apply up to seven jobs gives the detailer the authority to place you into a job you may not desire.
+Please be advised, per NAVADMIN 276/19 “Detailers will attempt to find a match using the desired selections of the Sailor first.
 However, Fleet readiness will ultimately be the guiding factor and detailers may have to select Sailors who have not applied for an assignment or are early in their orders negotiation window, if they are the best fit.”

 17. Why do I have to go to sea duty?